 The knee is stabilised by four major ligaments: not just the collaterals, but also the anterior cruciate ligament (ACL) and posterior cruciate ligaments (PCL).
 The medial collateral ligament (MCL) connects to the femur (the long thigh bone) and the tibia (the shin bone), its task being to stabilise the inside of the knee (medial) and prevent it from opening up.
 However, it can be damaged in conjunction with the ACL.
 The MCL is most often injured when the outside of the knee is struck from the side, and depending on the amount of force, this will overload the MCL to cause anything from a mild sprain to complete rupture.
 This is a common injury in skiing and contact sports.
 Often, an MCL injury coincides with an anterior cruciate ligament (ACL) injury or a meniscal tear, and can injure both the medial and lateral coronary ligaments.
 This type of injury is common to football.

 Grade I and II injuries will be painful over the ligament and will result in swelling within one or two days.
 With a full thickness tear – grade III – the knee will feel unstable and it will be difficult to bend it.
-Grades I and II will
+Grades I and II will require ceasing the sport for one to four weeks, whereas a grade III tear will need bracing for at least six weeks.
+Surgery is not often needed.

 Diagnosis is by physiotherapy assessment, specific test for grading I to III, MRI if a suspected grade III, and sports surgeon consultation.
 Treatment can include: RICE, physiotherapy, rest from training, knee brace if grades II or III, sports massage, ultrasound, pulsed shortwave, laser, MBST, and rehab that includes proprioception work for rough ground.
 Full recovery only comes with rehab.

-To reiterate, the knee is stabilised by four major ligaments, the medial (MCL) and lateral (LCL) collateral ligaments, and the anterior (ACL) and posterior (PCL) cruciate ligaments.
+o reiterate, the knee is stabilised by four major ligaments, the medial (MCL) and lateral (LCL) collateral ligaments, and the anterior (ACL) and posterior (PCL) cruciate ligaments.
 The ACL and PCL lie deep within the knee joint, and of these, the ACL

 is much more prone to injury in sport, typically with a non-contact rapid deceleration whilst running or a twisting fall.
 This may also coincide with a MCL and medial meniscal injury.
 If the pain is behind the knee, it is more likely PCL.